divthomas22/HabitTracker_CS683/Doc/CS683_DivyaThomas_HabitTracker.md

 While the "Routines" application is strictly for morning and evening routines, rather than general habits.
 It allows users to set up and list customized steps to thier routines, and check them off as they go about their days.
 The application also provides reflection questions in which the user can assess their mental health and periodically encourages them when they have completed a consistent streak of completing particuar tasks over a course of time.
 At the end of the week, the user is able to find a detailed progress report connecting their reflections/moods with te consistency of thier completion of tasks in their routines.

-I envision the Habit Tracker to e similar to this application in that it shows a list of custom items for the user to be able to check off as their days progress.
+I envision the Habit Tracker to be similar to this application in that it shows a list of custom items for the user to be able to check off as their days progress.
 I want this to also track trends and provide some sort of report and analysis of the user's progress.

 ## 3. Requirement Analysis and Testing